DevMountain/redux-drills/README.md

     - Import 'axios'
     - Export a function called `getPeople`.
 We will make the HTTP request in the `getPeople` function.
 Using `axios`, make a `GET` request to
       - `https://swapi.co/api/people`
-      - Resolve promise with `.then` and return `response.data.results`
+      - Resolve the promise with `.then` and return `response.data.results`
     - `getPeople` should return an object with `type` and `payload` properties.
     - Create a constant for your action `type`.
-      - `redux-promise-middleware` will concat '_FULFILLED' to the end of your action type.
-Remember that the case you are testing for the switch statement is [ACTION TYPE] + '_FULFILLED'.
+      - `redux-promise-middleware` will concat '_FULFILLED' to the end of your action type. - Remember that the case you are testing for (in the switch statement) is [ACTION TYPE] + '_FULFILLED'.
     - The value of the action payload should be the result of the HTTP request.
     - Complete the switch statment in your reducer function so that it updates state with the response from the HTTP request (sent in the action).